sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-1-writing-methods.rst

 A program always begins at the first statement in the main method.
 Each statement in the main is executed one at a time until you reach a method call.
-A method call causes the program execution to jump to the first line of the method.
+A method call causes the program execution to jump to the first line of the called method.
-Each statement in the method is then executed in order.
+Each statement in the called method is then executed in order.
-When the method is done, the program returns back to the main method.
+When the called method is done, the program returns back to the main method.

 |Exercise| **Check your understanding**